Z0eDu/3400-group6/lab4/README.md

 ### Verilog

 We separated the maze grid into a full 4x5 grid with each edge 120 pixels long.
-This was done by setting the pixel numbers of the edges and assigning the correct grid coordinate numbers according to the range that the pixel coordinate numbers are in.
+This was done by defining the pixel numbers of the edges and assigning the correct grid coordinate numbers according to the range that the pixel coordinate numbers are in.

 ```verilog
 `define SQUARE_EDGE_0 120